blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/campaigns/korsarus/keeper_guide.md

 8. Moose(4d10+470lb lb meat, AC: 13, HP: 24)

 ### Gather wild plants
+- Consumes 1 stamina die
-Available during spring and summer
+Available during spring and summer, not mountains/desert
 1. DC 2d10 WIS check to find 1d4-1 pounds of wild greens, roots, berries, and nuts Assume these last in dried state for a month

 ### Pick Mushrooms
+- Consumes 1 stamina die
-Available during spring and summer
+Available during spring and summer, not mountains/desert
 1. DC 3d8+2 WIS check to find 1d4 lb of mushrooms
 2. DC 3d8+2 INT check to know exact species
 Fail by less than 5 to narrow down species between two options(one correct)